 Unfortunately, switching over to alternatives for plastic is not an easy task.
-It is the only known material for all the above-mentioned prospects.
+To all the above-mentioned prospects this is the only known material.
 Moreover not many reusable and biodegradable products are economic or as efficient as the plastics themselves.
 Despite the new breakthrough in this field recycling has also been quite challenging as the recycling costs are much more than manufacturing cost themselves.
 Thus, the ban on plastics is not a solution as already existing plastic is not being addressed.

 It is not too late to change still:

 The actual problem arose because of uncontrolled production of the plastic and their saturation.
 If only that was optimized then, we wouldn’t be in this position now.
 Though we have reached to a point where the point of recovery for the impacts is far, far away we can still stop from the further worsening of this situation here.
 Things like reusing the plastic until they are completely worn off, recycling them in the proper way they should be and following some great scientific advancements like plastic pyrolysis can help a bit.
 Finally, it comes down to one’s own responsibility in saving the planet and make it a better place to live in for the future generations to come.
 Even small efforts by a large group can make a tremendous effort.

 References and other great videos for more information: